ozbeksu/simpledo-server/README.md

 ### Install and Run

 Clone repository and install.
-Repo already has a seeded sqlite databse, migrations and generated types ready to go.
+Repo already has a seeded sqlite database, migrations and generated types ready to go.

 ```shell
 git clone https://github.com/ozbeksu/simpledo-server